-Cultivating daikon in the garden is a great way to enjoy something a little different in your vegetable garden.
-Planting daikon radishes is not difficult and once you learn how to grow daikon radish plants, you will be able to enjoy them year round in some places or replant them each year in other regions.
+Cultivating daikon in the garden is a great way to enjoy something a little different.
+Planting daikon radishes isn’t difficult and once you learn how to grow daikon radish plants, you’ll be able to enjoy them year round in warm climates or replant them each year in cooler regions.

 What is Daikon?